shrivatsas/snack-bot/README.md

 ## Roadmap

-- Multi-vendor A2A.
+- ✅ Multi-vendor A2A with price comparison
+- ✅ Split payment processing (initial + delivery)
-- Auto-reorders with standing AP2 mandates.
+- Auto-reorders with standing AP2 mandates
-- Integration with real payment rails.
+- Integration with real payment rails
+- Dynamic vendor discovery and onboarding

 ---